Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Formal Theories and Proofs

 Now applying Slutsky’s theorem gives:

 where

 \end{proof}

-The informal claim of Proposition~\ref{prop: data_scaling} that the weights learned by a linear model forecasting Gaussian white noise converge at a rate proportional to $ \mathcal{O}(1/\sqrt{T}) $, where $ T $ is the length of the observed time series, can be formally justified by the asymptotic normality theorem for least-squares estimators under joint Gaussian assumptions.
+The informal claim of Proposition~\ref{prop: data_scaling} that the weights learned by a linear model forecasting \diff{a zero-mean noise with finite second moments} converge at a rate proportional to $ \mathcal{O}(1/\sqrt{T}) $, where $ T $ is the length of the observed time series, can be formally justified by the asymptotic normality theorem for least-squares estimators.
 In this context, each observation in time can be treated as an independent sample, allowing the time horizon $ T $ to play the role of the sample size $ N $ in the multivariate analysis.
 The theorem establishes that, under suitable regularity conditions, the least-squares estimator $ \hat{\mathbf{W}} $ converges in distribution to a normal random variable centered at the true coefficient matrix $ \mathbf{W}_\star $, with convergence rate $ \mathcal{O}(1/\sqrt{N}) $.

-When the time series data consist of Gaussian white noise, the assumptions of the theorem are particularly well-suited.
+When the time series data consist of \diff{a zero-mean noise with finite second moments}, the assumptions of the theorem are particularly well-suited.
 The proposition provides a rigorous statistical foundation for the empirical observation that forecasting models trained on longer time series tend to yield more stable and accurate parameter estimates.
 However, the convergence rate of the estimator is sublinear—specifically, on the order of $ \mathcal{O}(1/\sqrt{T}) $—which implies that a disproportionately large amount of data is required to significantly reduce the estimation variance.
 This highlights an inherent inefficiency in learning from high-variance signals like white noise: although increasing the sample size improves estimation accuracy, the marginal gains diminish.
 Therefore, to overcome the adverse effects introduced by noise, a substantially large dataset is often necessary.